tomekbuszewski/Mockery/README.md

 # Mockery
 ## About
 Mockery is a simple and straight-forward server that mocks responses from an API.
-Be it REST or GraphQL, if it can be represented in JSON format, is can be mocked.
+Be it REST or GraphQL, if it can be represented in JSON format, it can be mocked.

 ## Requirements
 Practically none, newest Node is probably a good idea (I am using 8.8.1 here), but I guess there's nothing so complex that older versions can't handle.